-1.25.2 The ISOP may by notice request from Users such information as it reasonably requires in connection with the exercise of any of its functions, as set out in section 172 (1) of the Energy Act 2023.
-It will do so by the issue of an Information Request Notice.
+1.25.2 The ISOP may by notice request from Users such information as it reasonably requires in connection with the exercise of any of its functions, in accordance with section 172 of the Energy Act 2023.
+It will do so by the issue of an information request notice.
 The purposes of this may include to assist in the fulfilment of a request for advice, analysis or information as set out in 1.25.1.

-1.25.3 The ISOP is required by condition D2 of the ESO Licence and GSP Licence to prepare, submit for approval by the Authority and publish on its website once approved an Information Request Statement that sets out further detail on the process the ISOP expects to follow when requesting information from other parties.
+1.25.3 The ISOP is required by condition D2 of the ESO licence and GSP licence to prepare, submit for approval by the Authority and publish on its website once approved an information request statement that sets out further detail on the process the ISOP expects to follow when requesting information from other parties.

-The Information Request Statement must include, but need not be limited to, the following matters as set out in condition D2(5) of the ESO Licence and GSP Licence:
+The information request statement must include, but need not be limited to, the following matters as set out in condition D2(5) of the ESO licence and GSP licence:

-(a) the process the ISOP expects to follow when issuing an Information Request Notice, including any further detail around the expected engagement between the ISOP and recipient of an Information Request Notice; and
+(a) the process the ISOP expects to follow when issuing an information request notice, including any further detail around the expected engagement between the ISOP and recipient of an information request notice; and

-(b) the details to be included in an Information Request Notice issued by the ISOP.
+(b) the details to be included in an information request notice issued by the ISOP.

-1.25.4 A User to whom a request is made under 1.25.2 must, so far as reasonably practicable, provide the requested information within such reasonable period, and in such reasonable form and manner, as may be specified in the Information Request Notice.
+1.25.4 A User to whom a request is made under 1.25.2 must, so far as reasonably practicable, provide the requested information within such reasonable period, and in such reasonable form and manner, as may be specified in the information request notice.

-1.25.5 The ISOP must, unless the Authority otherwise consents, maintain for a period of 6 years and provide to the Authority where required a record of information requests as detailed in condition D2(12) of the ESO Licence and GSP Licence including
+1.25.5 The ISOP must, unless the Authority otherwise consents, maintain for a period of 6 years and provide to the Authority where required a record of information requests as detailed in condition D2.12 of the ESO licence and GSP licence including

-a copy of the Information Request Notice;
+a copy of the information request notice;

 any subsequent variations to the original information requested;